augustin/phoenix/docs/Complete-Syntax-and-Function-Reference.md

 language definition files and compilers will be located when `CreateTarget` is called.

+**NOTE:** Setting the project name outside the root directory will have no effect.

 ### `CreateTarget(0: string, language: string)`
 Creates a new build target with the name `0`, written in the programming language `language`.
 The returned Target object will have the following members: